StricklyAI/CustomerAdditionTool/README.md

 - Validate customer details (e.g., IP address, subnet mask).
 - Generate firewall object names in the format `CustomerName_IPAddress_CIDR`.
 - Optionally add tags to objects, supporting multiple tags per customer.
-- Create a YAML file (`customers.yml`) that can be used in an Ansible playbook to push the configurations to Palo Alto firewalls.
+- Create a YAML file (`customers.yml`) that can be used in an Ansible playbook to push the configurations to Palo Alto Panorama.
 - **Ensure that duplicate `panos_address_object` names are not created.**

 ---